bblonder/baldy/README.md

 Benjamin Blonder (UC Berkeley)

 ## Collaborators
-Courtenay Ray, Rozália Kapás, Roberto Salguero Gómez
+Courtenay Ray, Rozália Kapás, Rebecca Dalton, Øystein Opedal, Bente Graae, Roberto Salguero Gómez

 ## Funding
 * United States National Science Foundation, DEB-2425575
 * Norwegian Research Council, KLIMAFORSK #250233, 223257
 * United Kingdom Natural Environment Research Council, NE/M019160
-* Rocky Mountain Biological Laboratory (Navjot Sodhi fellowship, Johnson Family endowment, and other sources)
+* Rocky Mountain Biological Laboratory, Navjot Sodhi fellowship, Johnson Family endowment, and other sources
-* Peder Saether Center for Advanced Study.
+* Peder Saether Center for Advanced Study

 # How to use
 Census data (in `census/`) are updated on an annual basis in subfolders (e.g., `2023`, `2024`).
 If you are conducting time series analyses, you should use the data in the newest-year subfolder only.
 Prior years are provided for historical reference.
 Current-year `.xlsx` files may have been manually edited relative to prior year datasets to fix known errors or introduce additional functionality.